remingu/ippool/README.md

 ### register a new prefix

-ippool expects a net.IPNet struct to register a prefix you can convert a regular IP Address with prefix using golangs net.ParseCidr function
+ippool expects a net.IPNet struct to register a prefix.

+Converting a regular IP Address string with cidr-prefix to net.IPNet using golangs net.ParseCidr function.

 ```